ioBroker/ioBroker.vis/src/src/Attributes/Widget/SCHEMA.md

   - `widget` - Widget ID selector.
 It could have additional settings:
     - `tpl` - [optional] type of the widget, like `tplMaterial2Switches`
     - `all` - [optional] if true, all widgets of all views will be shown, not only from the current view.
 Default is false.
-  - `select-views` - Select view via drop-down menu with folders.
+  - `select-views` - Select view via the drop-down menu with folders.
     - `multiple` - [optional] if false, only one view can be selected.
 Default is true.
-  - `groups` - Select user group
+  - `groups` - Selects a user group
   - `auto` - Autocomplete.
 It must have additional settings:
     - `options` - [mandatory] array of options.
 Like `['auto', 'on', 'off']`
   - `class` - CSS class selector